zazaserty/zaquartz/content/Semestre 3/Environmental Economics/Séance 2-Markets and the environment.md

 - A gain by one or more persons without anyone else suffering is known as a Pareto improvement.
 - Pareto efficiency does not however imply equality or fairness.
 	- A relevant quote by Amartya Sen suggest that a society or an economy can be Pareto optimal and still be perfectly disgusting from an ethical perspective.
 		- **Example**: A small village where a rich dude has 90% of all the wealth in the society.
-Redistribution would not be pareto efficient, even though it could be considered fairer.
+Redistribution would not be Pareto efficient, even though it could be considered fairer.
 ##### Inefficiency applied to markets...
 - A market is inefficient when trading could make one person better off without making the other worse off.
 - When markets fail to set prices that incorporate all social costs and benefits, the resulting allocation is not Pareto efficient.